rwxrob/hugo-tutorial-link-data-to-type/README.md

 ## Tutorial

-Ok, let's get on with it &hellip; If you prefer you can [fork the tutorial site](//github.com/skilstak/hugo-tutorial-link-data-to-type) we are making.
+Ok, let's get on with it.
+If you prefer you can [fork the tutorial site](//github.com/skilstak/hugo-tutorial-link-data-to-type) we are making.